Skip to main content

 2 mentions Positive Neutral Negative

-The atmosphere is highly praised for its excellent and immersive qualities, effectively capturing the feel of the 2010 Super Meat Boy while enhancing it with impressive physics and 3D graphics.
+The atmosphere is praised for its excellent, immersive quality, capturing the essence of the 2010 Super Meat Boy while enhancing it with impressive physics and graphics in a 3D environment.

 • “The physics are insanely good, the atmosphere is excellent, the graphics are great, and it’s basically Super Meat Boy but in a much better 3D version.”